Installing trx-control

 https://trx-control.msys.ch/pub/repos/trx-control.asc

-Then add a repository file, substitute <codename> by the codename of your Linux distribution (e.g. jammy, bookworm etc.):
+Then add a repository file, substitute <codename> by the codename of your Linux distribution (e.g. jammy, bookworm etc.) and <arch> by your CPU architecture (amd64, arm64):

 Distribution Repository name Available architectures